Pokemondex

 Chi-yu does not evolve.

-Chi-yu is weak to ground, rock, water and fighting type moves.
+Chi-yu is weak to fighting, ground, rock and water type moves.

 Chi-Yu represents an intriguing evolution in how the Pokémon franchise portrays legendary creatures, drawing explicit connections to human emotion, historical conflict, and cultural artifacts in ways that deepen the lore of the Paldea region.
 The concept of the Treasures of Ruin—objects that sparked wars and conflicts throughout history before being transformed into Pokémon—introduces a darker, more morally complex dimension to legendary Pokémon, moving beyond the typical categories of creator deities or world-shaping entities.
 Chi-Yu's thematic connection to envy and conflict resonates with players on a narrative level, suggesting that the most powerful beings in this world may be born from humanity's worst impulses rather than natural phenomena.
 The design of Chi-Yu as a living jade treasure wreathed in supernatural flame has captured fan imagination, inspiring artwork, fan fiction, and discussion about the philosophical implications of sentient objects in the Pokémon universe.
 Its role in the game's story and the broader worldbuilding of Pokémon Scarlet and Violet has cemented Chi-Yu as an iconic legendary Pokémon of Generation IX, representing a shift toward more historically and culturally grounded legendary designs.